hugoflug/hisp/README.md

 # Functions

 Functions are created using the `fn` built-in function.
-The first argument to `fn` is the argument list of the function as a list of symbols.
+The first argument to `fn` is the formal argument list of the function.
 The second argument is the function body which will be evaluated when the function is called.

 For example, this function returns its second argument: